MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 # Link Yourself In

+Your LinkedIn profile matters.
+Some companies ignore your résumé and look only at your LinkedIn.
+Additionally, in-house recruiters rely on LinkedIn to scout talent.
+You can think of your LinkedIn profile as an exercize in search engine optimization.

 ## Layout

-Unlike your résumé, no need to delete all non-web-related experience from your LinkedIn.
+Unlike your résumé, you don't have to delete all non-web-related experience from your LinkedIn.
-If you're going to keep something non-web-related though, put it at the bottom of your page.
+But if you are going to keep non-web-related items, put them at the bottom of your page.

 Your layout might look like this:
 1. Summary